inveniosoftware/invenio/docs/admin/bibupload-admin-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In many cases, users want to upload large collections of documents using single BibUpload tasks.
+In many cases, users want to upload large collections of documents using a single BibUpload task.
 The infrastructure described in the rest of this manual allows easy upload of multiple documents, but lacks facilities for relating them to each other.
 A sample use-case which can not be satisfied by simple usage of FFT tags is uploading a document and relating it to another which is either already in the database or is being uploaded within the same BibUpload task.
-BibUpload provides a mechanism of temportaty identifiers which allows to serve scenarios similar to the aforementioned.
+BibUpload provides a mechanism of temporary identifiers which allows to serve scenarios similar to the aforementioned.

-Temporary identifier is a string (unique in the context of a single MARC XML document), which replaces document number or a version number.
-In the context of BibDoc manipulations (FFT, BDR and BDM tags), temporary identifeirs can appear everywhere where version or numerical id are required.
+A temporary identifier is a string (unique in the context of a single MARC XML document), which replaces the document number or a version number.
+In the context of BibDoc manipulations (FFT, BDR and BDM tags), temporary identifiers can appear everywhere where version or numerical id are required.
 If a temporary identifier appears in a context of document already having an ID assigned, it will be interpreted as this already existent number.
-If newly created document is assigned a temporary identifier, the newly generated numerical ID is assigned to the temporary id.
-In order to be recognised as a temporary identifier, a string has to begin with a prefix **TMP:**.
-The mechanism of temporary identifiers can not be used in the con text of records, but only with BibDocs.
+If a newly created document is assigned a temporary identifier, the newly generated numerical ID is assigned to the temporary id.
+In order to be recognised as a temporary identifier, a string has to begin with the **TMP:** prefix.
+The mechanism of temporary identifiers can not be used in the context of records, only with BibDocs.

-A BibUpload input using temporary identifiers can look like:
+A BibUpload input using temporary identifiers can look like this:

 ::